Trafficking Risk in Sub-Saharan African Supply Chains

 Social/Human Development

-There are four main ethnic groups in the Republic of the Congo: Kongo (48 percent), Sangha (20 percent), Teke (17 percent), and M’Bochi (12 percent).
-The population growth rate was two percent in 2016, and almost 60 percent of the population is under 25 years of age.[12]
-More than half of the population lives in the two largest urban areas.[13]
-ROC has one of the lowest population densities in Africa.[14]
+There are four main ethnic groups in the Republic of the Congo: Kongo (40.5 percent), Teke (16.9 percent), Mbochi (13.1 percent), and Mbere/Mbeti/Kele (4.4 percent).
+[17] The population growth rate was 2.3 percent in 2021, and almost 60 percent of the population was under 25 years of age at that time.
+[18] Seventy percent of the population lives in the two largest urban areas, Brazzaville and Pointe Noir.
+[19] ROC has one of the lowest population densities in Africa, at 17 people per square kilometer.
+[20]

-Although poverty levels across the population have been declining, they are still relatively high at 46.5 percent in 2011, compared to 50.7 percent in 2004.[15]
-The percentage of the population living at USD 1.90 a day (2011 international prices) has declined from 50.2 in 2005 to 36.97 in 2011.[16]
-The Republic of Congo’s Human Development Index score for 2015 was 0.592, ranking the country 135 out of 188 countries.
-The country is tied with Equatorial Guinea.[17]
+Although poverty levels across the population have been declining, they are still relatively high at 40.9 percent in 2011, compared to 50.7 percent in 2004.[21]
+2011 is the latest yearly rate reported by the World Bank.
+The percentage of the population living at USD 2.15 a day (2017 international threshold for determining extreme poverty) has increased from 52.0 percent in 2021 to 52.5 percent in 2022.
+[22] The Republic of the Congo’s Human Development Index (HDI) score for 2021 was 0.571, ranking the country 153 out of 191 countries and placing it in the “medium” development category.
+[23] The Human Development Index scores is based on birth expectancy, gross national income per capita, and average and expected years of schooling.
+Higher scores mean higher human development.
+[24]

-Education is tuition-free until age 16; however, families have to pay for books, uniforms, and health insurance, which many could not afford.
-Educational facilities were poorly maintained and overcrowded, especially in rural areas.
-Those without birth certificates, mostly indigenous children, were not allowed to attend school.
-Access to education was reportedly improving for women.[18]
+Public education is tuition-free until age 16; however, families have to pay for books, uniforms, and health insurance, which many cannot afford.
+Educational facilities were reported to be poorly maintained and overcrowded, especially in rural areas.
+Those without birth certificates, most of whom are Indigenous children, were not allowed to attend school.[25]
+Access to education was reportedly improving for women.[26]

 U.S. Department of State TIP Ranking: Tier 2 Watch List

-According to the Trafficking in Persons Report, trafficking risk among children may be found in export supply chains in fishing and agriculture, including in the cocoa sector.
-Women and girls are vulnerable to sex trafficking associated with the construction sector.
-Indigenous populations are especially vulnerable to forced labor in agriculture.
+According to the Trafficking in Persons Report, trafficking risk among children and migrant workers may be found in export supply chains in fishing and agriculture.
+Women and girls, particularly migrant women, are vulnerable to sex trafficking.
+Hotel owners for example, may exploit women in sex trafficking, often targeting migrant women from the Democratic Republic 3 of Congo.
+Additionally, forced labor has been identified in agriculture, domestic service, and market vending.

 Migrant and Other Vulnerable Populations

-The Republic of Congo had a negative net migration in 2012 (-60,000).[19]
-International migrants made up less than five percent of the country’s population in 2015.[20]
-The largest source country for migrants was the Democratic Republic of the Congo, followed by Angola, Mali, the Central African Republic, and Rwanda.[21]
-There were an estimated 71,598 persons of concern in the Republic of Congo at the end of 2016; of whom an estimated 46,457 were refugees, 15,303 were internally displaced persons, and 6,675 were asylum-seekers.[22]
+The Republic of the Congo had a negative net migration of -1,000 in 2022.[27]
+Immigrants made up approximately 6.8 percent of the Republic of the Congo’s population in 2020.
+[28] As of 2020, the largest source country of immigrants was the Democratic Republic of the Congo, followed by Angola, Mali, the Central African Republic, and Rwanda.[29]
+Approximately 199,410 persons of concern were in the Republic of the Congo at the end of 2022; of whom an estimated 41,039 were refugees, 134,430 were internally displaced persons, and 13,712 were asylumseekers.
+[30]

-The most common destination country for migrants from the Republic of Congo was France, followed by Mali, Tanzania, and South Africa.[23]
+The most common destination country for emigrants from the Republic of the Congo was France, followed by South Africa, Tanzania, Gabon, and Mali.
+[31]

 Exports and Trade

-The Republic of Congo’s top exports in 2016 were mineral fuels, copper, wood, tin, cobalt, diamonds, and coffee.[24]
+The Republic of the Congo’s top export in 2022 was crude petroleum, followed by copper, wood, tin, and other transition metals.
+[32]

-The top importer of all goods from the Republic of Congo was China, followed by Italy and Australia.[25]
+The top importer of all goods from the Republic of the Congo in 2022 was China, followed by Italy, Brazil, Thailand, and Greece.
+[33]

 Trafficking in Persons Risk Factors Analysis